An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Introduction

-Early CR methods are tailored for smooth optimization, i.e., problem \eqref{prob} with $g\equiv0$.
-Griewank \cite{Griewank81} first proposed a CR method for this class of problems and proved that any cluster point of the iterate sequence is a second-order critical point of $f$, i.e., a point $x$ satisfying $\nabla\!f(x)=0$ and $\nabla^2f(x)\succeq0$.
-Later, Nesterov and Polyak \cite{Nesterov06} provided its global worst-case complexity guarantees and under suitable conditions, sharpened the complexity bound results and obtained the superlinear convergence rate of the objective value sequence for three classes of specific smooth problems, which triggers a burst of research on CR methods and tensor methods \cite{Schnabel91}.
-By incorporating adaptive strategy for tuning regularization parameter into the CR method and allowing the inexact computing of subproblems, Cartis et al. \cite{Cartis11a} established the global convergence and local Q-superlinear convergence rate of the iterate sequence under the local strong convexity of $f$, and achieved in \cite{Cartis11b} the global complexity bound to match that of \cite{Nesterov06}.
-Grapiglia and Nesterov \cite{Grapiglia17} generalized the above complexity bound results to smooth optimization for a twice differentiable $f$ with H\"{o}lder-continuous Hessians.
-Yue et al. \cite{Yue19cubic} justified the quadratic convergence rate of the iterate sequence produced by the CR method under a local error bound condition, which is much weaker than the nondegeneracy condition used in \cite{Griewank81,Nesterov06,Cartis11a} because the former does not require the isolatedness on the interested point.
+Early CR methods are tailored for unconstrained smooth optimization, i.e., problem \eqref{prob} with $g\equiv0$.
+Griewank \cite{Griewank81} first proposed a CR method for this class of problems and proved that any cluster point of the iterate sequence is a second-order critical point of $f$, i.e., a stationary point $x$ with $\nabla^2\!f(x)\succeq0$.
+Later, Nesterov and Polyak \cite{Nesterov06} provided a global efficiency estimate for a general class of smooth problems, and for three classes of specific smooth problems, under suitable conditions, they obtained the global complexity results and established the superlinear convergence rate of the objective value sequence.
+Their work triggers a burst of research on CR methods and tensor methods \cite{Schnabel91}.
+Cartis et al. \cite{Cartis11a} proposed adaptive CR methods by incorporating an adaptive strategy to tune the regularization parameter into the CR method and allowing the inexact computing of subproblems.
+They proved in \cite{Cartis11a} the full convergence and local Q-superlinear convergence rate of the iterate sequence under the local strong convexity of $f$, and achieved in \cite{Cartis11b} the global complexity bound to match that of \cite{Nesterov06}.
+Grapiglia and Nesterov \cite{Grapiglia17} extended the above complexity bound results to unconstrained smooth optimization of a twice differentiable $f$ with H\"{o}lder continuous Hessian.
+Yue et al. \cite{Yue19cubic} proved the full convergence and quadratic convergence rate of the iterate sequence for the CR method under a local Lipschitzian error bound condition, much weaker than the local strong convexity required in \cite{Nesterov06,Cartis11a} for the local quadratic convergence rate of the iterate sequence.